 This course is open to students in grades 10-12 who want to advance their skills and techniques in various drawing and painting topics and media.
 Students may work with advanced media such as conte, pen and ink, graphite stick, colored pencil, watercolors, acrylics, and mixed media while being encouraged to develop their own expression and style.
 This course is of special interest to students who want more time for portfolio presentation work.
-This course will focus on conceptual development and use of elements of design for creative expression.
 Prerequisite: Drawing and Painting 1 or Art 1, C or better.